 - Once the repair is complete, open Outlook and check if the sync issue has been resolved.

-Note: It’s important to note that the repair process may take some time, and you may need to repeat it several times to fully resolve the issue.
+Note: It’s important to note that the repair process may take some time, and you may need to repeat it several times to resolve the issue fully.

-If the ScanPST.exe tool is unable to repair your corrupt OST file or if you’re facing other issues with the tool, you may need to use a professional repair tool to fix the problem.
-One such tool is the SFWare PST Repair Tool, which is designed to repair corrupt PST and OST files in a simple and effective manner.
-Below we discuss how to repair corrupt OST files using the SFWare PST Repair Tool.
+If the ScanPST.exe tool cannot repair your corrupt PST file or if you’re facing other issues with the tool, you may need to use a professional repair tool to fix the problem.
+One such tool is the SFWare PST Repair Tool, designed to repair corrupt PST and OST files effectively.
+Below, we discuss how to repair corrupt OST files using the SFWare PST Repair Tool.

 - Download and install the SFWare PST Repair Tool on your computer.